Site icon Our Breathing Planet

 Texas Alligator Lizard Physical Description

 The fascinating Texas Alligator Lizard generally appeals to most of those fortunate enough to encounter it.
 The animal typically does so, however, due more to its appearance than pure size.
-That’s true since, though large for its specific kind, it’s an average-sized lizard.
+That’s true since, though large for its specific kind, it remains only an average-sized lizard.

-It follows a pattern of evolution common to most animals, including lizards.
+It follows a pattern of evolution common to most animals on earth, including lizards.
 That’s in the fact that it shows a certain degree of the physiological characteristic of sexual dimorphism.
-In the case of this particular species, though, that trait manifests in terms of sheer size.
+In the case of this particular species, though, that trait natural manifests in terms of sheer size.

 More specifically, the males attain greater overall body measurements than the female of the species.
-However, that difference remains slight.
-Distinguishing the genders of individuals based purely on outward appearance can be difficult for untrained observers.
+However, that difference remains extremely slight.
+Distinguishing the genders of individuals based purely on their outward appearance can therefore be difficult for untrained observers.

-In coloring, both sexes of the Texas Alligator Lizard display the same basic pattern.
+In coloring, both sexes of the mesmerizing Texas Alligator Lizard display the same basic pattern.
 This primarily consists of a background of yellowish-brown.
-Yet, the upper back often shows a darker brown, with an off-white checkered pattern.
+Yet, the upper back often shows a darker brown, with an off-white checkered pattern present.
 The stomach appears gray or white.

-One other feature, however, catches the eye, and earns it part of its common name.
+One other feature, however, also catches the eye, and serves to earn it part of its common name.
 That’s the presence of stiff, plate-like scales covering much of the body.
 The legs, meanwhile, develop as relatively short, and its tail can be lost, but regrow over a short span of time.

 Source: https://tinyurl.com/dj4nvtnx Image: rbrausse CCL: https://tinyurl.com/33psz7af